Vlsir/Hdl21Schematics/readme.md

   ic = inverter()(inp=c, out=a, VDD=VDD, VSS=VSS)
 ```

-For schematic files with extensions other than `.sch.svg`, or those outside the Python source tree, or if (for whatever reason) the `import`-override method seems too spooky, `hdl21schematicimporter.import_schematic` performs the same activity, with a filesystem `Path` to the schematic as its sole argument:
+For schematic files with extensions other than `.sch.svg`, or those outside the Python source tree, or if (for whatever reason) the `import`-override method seems too spooky, `hdl21schematicimporter.import_schematic()` performs the same activity, with a filesystem `Path` to the schematic as its sole argument:

 ```python
 def import_schematic(path: Path) -> SimpleNamespace
 ```

 Both `import_schematic` and the `import` keyword override return a standard-library `SimpleNamespace` representing the "schematic module".
 A central attribute of this module is the generator function, which often has the same name as the schematic file.
-Hence:

 ---